sabahat-saeed/sabahat-saeed/README.md

 👋 Hello!
-I'm Sabahat Saeed, an AWS DevOps engineer with 2 years of industry experience.
+I'm Sabahat Saeed, an Full Stack Developer with 2 years of industry experience.
 I have a strong background in cloud infrastructure management and automation, ensuring seamless deployment and scalability for web and mobile applications.

 💻 Tech Stack:
 - AWS: EC2, S3, RDS, Lambda, CloudFormation, CloudWatch, etc.